bshalem/GetCleanDataProject/README.md

 2. What assumptions have been made?

-In extracting the subset of features that pertain to any of of mean or standard deviation measurements, I unifromly searched for the 'mean|std' pattern in the feature name.
+In extracting the subset of features that pertain to any of of mean or standard deviation measurements, I uniformly searched for the 'mean|std' pattern in the feature name.
 This could certainly be improved with a broader regular expression, and further filter out instances of 'meanFreq' and 'stdFreq' from the feature vector.

 3. Why things were done a certain way?

+I have thought there was little merit to use download.file() in the script, on the original data zip file, since the zip was archived manually on my desktop.

 I considered initially removing the hyphens (-) from column names to better comply with data naming conventions.
 I ended